 Visa on Arrival Counters at Don Muang Airport Bangkok

 The Visa on Arrival counters of Don Mueang Airport can be seen in the above pictures.
 Wait times in this area can be short or very long depending on which country’s flight has arrived.
 If there is only a flight from India and no other country, be prepared to wait for an hour or more because Thai immigration officials delay visa processing of Indian tourists on purpose.
 Incoming passengers are required to queue up on the left side in this hall for document verification.
 After document verification is over, a token number is allotted and then one has to wait for the token number to be announced along with the assigned counter number.
-Visa fee of 2000 THB per person (*Visa on arrival fee will be 1000 THB between December 1, 2016 and August 31, 2017) is to be paid here against which a receipt is issued and a preliminary stamp is put on the passport.
+Visa fee of 2000 THB per person is to be paid here against which a receipt is issued and a preliminary stamp is put on the passport.
 Just know that these are Visa counters only and immigration is a separate step that will come later.
 After the visa stamp, passengers are required to come out of the visa on arrival area through the same gate from which they entered first.
 Walk back a little and turn left towards the immigration counters.
 There are separate immigration counters for those visitors who have taken visa on arrival and the queues at these special immigration counters are very short.
 The regular immigration counters usually have very long queues.
 On can identify the special VOA immigration counters from the display boards on these counters that say “Visa on Arrival”.
 The Immigration counter people will take your photo and put the final stamps on the same page along with the earlier visa stamp.
 Now you are ready to proceed towards the baggage claim area and then onwards to the Customs (Green / Red) channels.

 Fast Track Visa on Arrival at Don Mueang Airport